Louisville Bicycle Accident Lawyer

 Do Bike Lanes Really Protect Cyclists in Kentucky?

 Bike lanes are meant to keep vehicles away from cyclists.
 While this doesn’t always happen, bike lanes give cyclists their own space to ride.
 Studies have shown that bike lanes improve safety for both motorists and cyclists by lowering the chance of a bicycle accident in Louisville, KY.
 This is because drivers can pass a cyclist without having to swerve into the other lane to get around the cyclist.
-This is also good for cyclists because they don’t have to hug the side of the road as much as on roads without bike lanes.
-Hugging the side of the road may make a cyclist feel safer, but it is harder for other vehicles to see them.

 Bike lanes help protect cyclists, but they also have their risks.
-Cyclists need to be aware of their surroundings, keep an eye on other vehicles and watch out for objects in their lane.
+Cyclists need to be aware of their surroundings, keep an eye on other vehicles, and watch out for objects in their lane.
 Here are some obstacles to look out for when you’re riding in a bike lane:

 • Car doors.
 Bike lanes put the cyclist towards the side of the road.
 If there’s street parking, there will be parked cars on the road.
 This could mean someone opening their car door when you’re getting ready to pass, causing you to hit their door.